EGA-archive/refgenDetector/README.md

    ``` $ refgenDetector -p /PATH_WHERE_YOU_CLONED_THE_REPOSITORY/refgenDetector/examples/path_to_headers -t Headers```

-   Check your installation has been successful by checking the test results are correct:

-   PATH_TO_YOUR_COMPUTER_SETUP/refgenDetector_pip-master/examples/TEST_HEADERS/EGAF00001753746, b37
-   PATH_TO_YOUR_COMPUTER_SETUP/refgenDetector_pip-master/examples/TEST_HEADERS/EGAF00005469864, hg19
-   PATH_TO_YOUR_COMPUTER_SETUP/refgenDetector_pip-master/examples/TEST_HEADERS/EGAF00005572695.gz, hs37d5
-   PATH_TO_YOUR_COMPUTER_SETUP/refgenDetector_pip-master/examples/TEST_HEADERS/EGAF00007462306, hs38DH_extra

 ### Test with BAM and CRAMs

 In the folder TEST_BAM_CRAM there are a BAM and a CRAM obtained from synthetic BAM an CRAMs stored in the EGA.
 They